telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 </scripts>
 ````

->note Please note that in order to use the WebAPI which is introduced in the .NET 4.5 you have to include the **WebApiLoader.js**.
+>tip Please note that in order to use the WebAPI which is introduced in the .NET 4.5 you have to include the **WebApiLoader.js**.
 >

 * **RadSearchBox**